yamaton/gff3toddbj/README.md

 ## Known Issues

-* Need to handle location correction and feature `join()` in presence of `/trans_splicing`
-* Need to handle location correction in presence of `/transl_except` at start/stop codon
-* Needs `/translation` when `/exception` exists.
-* GFF3 handling when the flatfile is supposed to have "between-position" location like `123^124`
-* Currently the development focuses on accuracy; the software runs slow using a single process.
+### Biological & Sequence Logic

+- **Trans-splicing:** The tool does not currently support coordinate correction or the `join()` syntax for features containing the `/trans_splicing` qualifier.
+- **Translation Exceptions:** Coordinate handling for `/transl_except` at start or stop codons is not yet implemented.
+- **Missing Qualifiers:** The tool does not automatically generate a `/translation` qualifier when an `/exception` qualifier is present, which may lead to DDBJ validation errors.
+- **Inter-base Coordinates:** "Between-position" locations (e.g., `123^124`) are not currently supported and may be processed incorrectly.

+### Performance

+- **Execution Speed:** To ensure maximum accuracy, the tool currently utilizes a single-process architecture.
+Expect longer runtimes on large genomic datasets.

-## Credit
+## Acknowledgments

-GFF3-to-DDBJ's design is deeply indebted to [EMBLmyGFF3](https://github.com/NBISweden/EMBLmyGFF3), a versatile coversion for EMBL annotation format.
+The design of GFF3-to-DDBJ is inspired by [EMBLmyGFF3](https://github.com/NBISweden/EMBLmyGFF3), a versatile tool used for converting GFF3 data into the EMBL annotation format.